12 Questions: Meet Rommel Rojas (Venezuela)

 Hardware

 Been a programmer since very young give a special relation to computers hardware and software.
 Especially PCs.
-I’ve been able to get inside the hardware and change components and know how is all that related to software performance can give you a very clear vision on what you can do with a computer.
+I’ve been able to get inside the hardware and change components and know how is all that related to software performance can give y

 After so many years working on both platforms I can say that, at least for me, the PC platform is very powerful creating content but the Mac is by far the platform of choice when I want to consume that content.